Weather-Station-Software/live-weather-station/readme.txt

 = Where can I get support? =

-Support is provided via the support section on this plugin page.
+Support is provided via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 = Where can I find documentation? =

-You can find instructions in english for this plugin [here](https://pierre.lannoy.fr/wordpress-live-weather-station-for-netatmo/).
+You can find instructions in english [here](https://pierre.lannoy.fr/wordpress-live-weather-station-for-netatmo/).
+Vous trouverez des instructions en français [ici](https://pierre.lannoy.fr/wordpress-live-weather-station-pour-netatmo/).

 = Where can I report a bug? =

-You can report bugs and suggest ideas via the support section on this plugin page.
+You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 1.1.0 =
+* Added dew point and frost point computing ([what is it?](https://en.wikipedia.org/wiki/Dew_point)): available in widget, textual shortcodes and live controls (as outdoor values)
+* Added heat index (USA, humidity based) computing ([what is it?](https://en.wikipedia.org/wiki/Heat_index)): available in widget, textual shortcodes and live controls (as outdoor values)
+* Added humidex (Canada, dew point based) computing ([what is it?](https://en.wikipedia.org/wiki/Humidex)): available in widget, textual shortcodes and live controls (as outdoor values)
+* Added temperature trend: data collecting and output rendering in all shortcodes
+* Added pressure trend: data collecting and output rendering in all shortcodes
+* Added altitude of the main station base: data collecting and output rendering in textual shortcodes
+* Added coordinates (latitude and longitude)of the main station base: data collecting and output rendering in textual shortcodes
+* Added device/module firmware revision: data collecting and output rendering in textual shortcodes
+* New options for widget: background opacity and show/hide borders
+* New option for live controls: show/hide computed values
+* Improved readme.txt

-= 1.0 =
+= 1.0.0 =
 * First public version

 == Upgrade Notice ==

+= 1.1.0 =
+Live Weather Station for Netatmo now : computes dew & frost points, heat index and humidex; supports temperature & pressure trends; supports altitute and coordinates for the main station base; supports firmware version for all module types; improves look & feel of its widget.

+= 1.0.0 =
 Initial version.